 Air bubble

-I have a mature sourdough starter.
+I have a mature starter.
 While this is great for making sourdough recipes, it does ensure my sourdough bread has lots of bubbles.

 During the countertop fermentation period my dough easily doubles in size.
 It produces a lot of bubbles and passes them as I shape my boules.

 While baking, I noticed my bread was not cooking all the way through or was leaking out of one side – bursting out of the seems.
-Despite my best attempts to de-gas my bread and pop bubbles before placing in the oven, some were found in the middle of my bread.
+Despite my best attempts to de-gas my bread and pop bubbles before placing in the oven, some remained in the middle of my bread.

 How Heat and Time Impact Bread ‘Doneness’